No Self-Control

 Installed tightly within a corner, a diptych of thorn-like forms sprayed on canvas introduces a sense of constraint, shaping how the images are encountered and limiting sustained viewing.
 The placement forces a compressed viewing angle, emphasizing obstruction and turning looking into a conditional act.

-Elsewhere, uncanny self-portraits register the loss or slippage of identity, producing figures that appear familiar yet alien.
-Facial features are rendered as composite, resisting recognition and coherence.
-Similarly, a video-sculptural installation on the top floor reinforces this sense of displacement, forming an uninhabitable environment of suspended elements made of bronze and rubber.
+Elsewhere, uncanny self-portraits register the slippage of identity, producing figures that resist recognition.
+Facial features are rendered as composite, coherence withheld.
+A video-sculptural installation on the top floor extends this condition, forming an uninhabitable environment of suspended elements in bronze and rubber.

 Curated by: Dinos Chatzirafailidis